bharadwajsanket/sanix/README.md

 keypress is read directly from the BIOS.
 There is no kernel, no syscall, no standard library of any kind.

-This is the kind of project that teaches you what actually happens when a machine turns on.
+This is the kind of project that shows what actually happens when a machine boots.

----
+This project is intentionally minimal and transparent — every part of the system is visible and debuggable.

 ---

-## why sanix
+## Why sanix

 This project exists to understand what actually happens when a machine boots.